jalkal/hexagonal-kata-kotlin/README.md

 #### 6.d Continue now with our internal ports

 Now that we have our external port well-defined, would be great to define also the internal ports that our application will need.
 In this case, as we already know what the application will do and which data we required to accomplish it, it will be easy.
-In other cases, you will need to analyse you requirements and design something beforehand.
+In other cases, you will need to analyse your requirements and design something beforehand.

-So, what does our application need to retrieve to fulfill its external contract?
+So, what does our application need to retrieve to fulfil its external contract?
 Of course, account/account information and product information.
 So let's create these internal ports.

-In the internal package, create two different interfaces, one for each type/group of information you want to deal with, `AccountApi` and `ProductApi` (note that `AccountApi` has the same name as the external api, but different packages)
+In the internal package, create two different interfaces, one for each type/group of information you want to deal with, `AccountApi` and `ProductApi` (note that `AccountApi` has the same name as the external API, but different packages)

 In the `AccountApi` interface, you just need a function to return all the Account information.
 In the `ProductApi`, you need also just one function, to retrieve the products of an account (with all the product information).